oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Key Binding JWT

-If the presentation of the SD-JWT VC includes a Key Binding JWT, the following claims are used within the Key Binding JWT:
+If the presentation of the SD-JWT VC includes a Key Binding JWT, the Key Binding JWT MUST adhere to the rules defined in Section 5.10 of [@!I-D.ietf-oauth-selective-disclosure-jwt].

-* `nonce`
-    * REQUIRED.
-String value used to associate a transaction between a Verifier an a Holder, and to mitigate replay attacks.
-The value is passed through unmodified from the Verifier to the Key Binding JWT.
-Sufficient entropy MUST be present in the `nonce` values used to prevent attackers from guessing values.
-* `aud`
-    * REQUIRED.
-The intended recipient of the Key Binding JWT which is typically the Verifier.
-See [@!RFC7519] for more information.
-* `iat`
-    * REQUIRED.
-The time of issuance of the Key Binding JWT.
-See [@!RFC7519] for more information.
-* `exp`
-    * OPTIONAL.
-The expiration time of the signature when the Key Binding is no longer considered valid.
-See [@!RFC7519] for more information.

-The Key Binding JWT MAY include addtional claims which when not understood MUST be ignored.
+The Key Binding JWT MAY include addtional claims which, when not understood, MUST be ignored by the Verifier.

 ## Examples